 It’s got a beautiful beat.

-The stereo arrived one Christmas in the early 70’s: a boxy, brown colossus in three parts.
+The stereo arrived one Christmas in the early 70’s: a boxy brown colossus in three parts.
 It was almost as high as me and sprawled along most of the exposed brick wall.
-It was His Masters Voice, with the dog looking down the trumpet of the gramophone, and I was proud that my parents chose that one because I liked dogs.Dad taught us how to handle the shiny vinyl: how to lift it from its flimsy sleeve without touching the disc, hold it by its edges, and set it at the top of the metal spike in the centre.
-Then, we snapped the clasp over the top to hold it.
-This stereo was automatic, so we only had to flick the lever at the side and the vinyl disc dropped, all by itself, onto the spinning rubber below.
-The robotic arm whirred as it rose, pivoted, and swung out over the rotating record, before lowering, ever so gently, onto its circling edge.
+The brand was His Masters Voice, with the dog looking down the trumpet of the gramophone.
+I was proud that my parents chose that one because I liked dogs.Dad taught us how to handle the shiny vinyl: how to lift it from its flimsy sleeve without touching the disc, hold it by its edges and set it at the top of the metal spike in the centre.
+Then we snapped the clasp over the top to hold it.
+This stereo was automatic, so we only had to flick the lever at the side and the vinyl disc dropped all by itself onto the spinning rubber below.
+The robotic arm whirred as it rose, pivoted and swung out over the rotating record, before lowering ever so gently onto its circling edge.

 Then we waited through the lumps and the hiss and the crackles until, finally, the music came:

 It’s a beautiful noise,